The Human Person in a Whole New Light (or, the Only Explanation of the Theology of the Body You Will Ever Need)

 + + +

 Mary Rosera Joyce, MA, is a philosopher and author from St Cloud, Minnesota.
 Her husband, Robert E Joyce, PhD, is Professor Emeritus of Philosophy at St John's University in Collegeville, Minnesota.
 This piece first appeared in The NaProEthics Forum, July, 1990(?), Vol 3, No 4, which is published by the Pope Paul VI Institute for the Study of Human Reproduction in Omaha, Nebraska.
 Both Mrs Joyce and her husband are listed on its Board of Advisors.
-This piece is reproduced here in its entirety, without permission or shame, with one addition, that of the parenthetical subtitle, which is to be explained in a forthcoming commentary.
-Stay tuned ... -- DLA
+This piece is reproduced here in its entirety, without permission or shame, adding only the parenthetical subtitle. -- DLA